Reinhardtvbm/Notes/control_unit_operation_and_microprogrammed_control.md

 With this implementation, the control unit is essentially a state machine.
 Input logic signals are transformed into a set of output logic signals.
 The key inputs are the IR, clock, flags, and control bus signals.
 Usually a decoder is used to transform each opcode into a single signal that is high or low, to simplify the combinational logic.
 Then using the opcode, the instruction cycle state, and the other input sugnals, a boolean logic expression is derived for each control signal.

 ## Microprogrammed Control
 This is mainly used for CISC systems.
 Their instructions are broken down into RISC-like instructions which are stored in a control memory.
 This control memory holds the microinstructions.
 A sequence of microinstructions is called a microprogram, or firmware.
+Each microintstruction simply generates a set of control signals.

+A microinstruction contains a control word, consisting of the output control signals, a jump/no jump condition, and the address of the next microinstruction if the jump condition is met.